HoTrongHai/boston-data-analysis/readme.md

 To do that we will:
-- Expand columns such as `city`, `bed_type`, `cancellation_policy'.
+- Expand columns such as `city`, `bed_type`, `cancellation_policy`.
 These columns are categories, we can represent to one-hot vector by using `pd.get_dummies`
-- In each city, we will add more information like `mean`, `max`, `min' for numeric fields such as the number of bedrooms, numbers of availability in 30 days...
+- In each city, we will add more information like `mean`, `max`, `min` for numeric fields such as the number of bedrooms, numbers of availability in 30 days...
 - Add more functions like log, square
 - Add more features by combining 2 features